Start Free Trial Book a Demo

 9. Analyze usage metrics

 First, you need to define the right metrics.
 You can’t improve something you can’t measure.
 You need to constantly check the adaption of the published SOP documents.
-Imagine after spending so much effort and producing an SOP document and after 3 or 6 months you noticed no one is using it, it is such a waste of effort.
-Document360 Analytics features help to see key metrics like how many visits, leading SOP article, search terms used to find SOP’s, Feedback comments, etc
+Imagine after spending so much effort and producing an SOP document and after 3 or 6 months you notice no one is using it, it is such a waste of effort.

 Formats of Standard Operating Procedures

-All SOPs have in common is the systematization of the individual steps performed in the implementation of a repetitive task to create an overall quality system.
-There is no one size fits all.
-Similarly, there is no one tool fits all.
 The end goal of Standard Operating procedures is to make sure the end-users understand the procedures well to perform their activity.
 Try to use the tools you are already using and complement them with tools that will achieve the goal.
-Let’s take a look at some of the formats of Standard Operating Procedures

 User Documents

-Standard Operating Procedures are represented as standard documents in the majority of the cases.
-This will be more educational helping the employees and users to understand a process in a systematic and repeatable way.
-Examples: How to perform code review, How do you set up a new vendor in the banking system, Employee onboarding, and exit procedures.
-For this scenario, you can use either Document360, Google Docs, Microsoft Word (along with SharePoint, Microsoft Teams, or Confluence, etc.) I’ll cover later why Document360 is a better option in this case.
+Examples: How to perform code review, How do set up a new vendor in the banking system, Employee onboarding, and exit procedures.
+For this scenario, you can use either Document360, Google Docs, or Microsoft Word (along with SharePoint, Microsoft Teams, Confluence, etc.) I’ll cover later why Document360 is a better option in this case.

 Check Lists (Business Process Automation)

-This is one of the common forms of SOPs.
-The majority of the time a procedure will have a predefined set of activities someone needs to perform in sequence.
 Examples: Blog publishing, pushing a new release into production, QA final sign-off process, and so on.
 For this scenario, you need to use some Business Process Automation (BPA) tools like Kissflow, Tallyfy, Process.st, etc

 Infographics

 This is similar to user documents, but some processes are better explained using powerful graphics for users to understand.
 Here is a great example: How not to look ugly on a webcam you could have put these steps either on a document form or checklist form, but creating infographics makes it powerful and engaging for the users.
-There are various infographics creating tools like Canva, Piktochart, Venngage
+There are various infographics-creating tools like Canva, Piktochart, Venngage

 Diagrams/Flowcharts

-In some cases, the standard operating procedures will be a flow of logical steps that can be better represented in the form of flowchart or diagrams.
+In some cases, the standard operating procedures will be a flow of logical steps that can be better represented in the form of flowcharts or diagrams.
 Example: How to escalate a problem, Lead flow from signup to sales.
 Tools to create flow charts /diagrams Lucidchart, Creatly, Whimsical

 Wiki/Collaboration

-In certain cases, where a lot of people involved in updating the standard operating procedures regularly, then an Internal Wiki or a Collaboration tool will be ideal.
 Example: Daily/weekly agile stand-up meetings, Team meetings, etc. In our case, we use Microsoft OneNote for our daily/weekly engineering team meetings, where all the developers and testers update their progress.
 And for one to one meetings, we follow the Level 10 format from Traction with a standard structure across the company which is maintained as Wiki in Microsoft Teams.
-You can also use modern tools like Notion.so, Coda kovai.co-SOP-example-weekly-standup kovai.co-SOP-team-meetings-template
+You can also use modern tools like Notion.so, Coda

 Structure, Template, and Categorization of an SOP document